hatarakumono/scrapy-seleniumbase/scrapy_seleniumbase/README.rst

 ==========================================================
-scrapy-selenium-grid: Selenium Grid integration for Scrapy
+scrapy-seleniumbase: Selenium Grid integration for Scrapy
 ==========================================================

 A Scrapy_ Download Handler which performs requests using `Selenium Grid`_